xunzhu3-uiuc/cs411_final_project/README.md

 Purpose
 -------

-This application is my fellow researchers who is struggling to find their next research topic.
-It gives you lots of tools to zero in just exactly what you want to work on for your next project.
+This application is for my fellow researchers who is struggling to find their next research topic.
+It gives you lots of tools to zero in just exactly which topic you want to work on for your next project.
+Along the way, you will also pin down who you will like to work with as collaborator, and which references papers you should read.

 Do you want to focus on a "hot" topic that might give you lots of citations?
 Do you have a particular collaborator that you want to work with?